 - suspected broken bone

-- treat patients under 16 years of age, except in life-threatening situations (contact Birmingham Children’s Hospital – see link below)
+- Accident and Emergency at Queen Elizabeth Hospital Birmingham does not treat patients under 16 years of age, except in life-threatening situations

-- have facilities for mental health emergencies (advice is available from Birmingham and Solihull Mental Health NHS Foundation Trust – see link below)
+- Our A&E departments do not have the facilities for mental health emergencies.
+Emergency mental health care is provided by Birmingham and Solihull Mental Health NHS Foundation Trust

 What to do if you feel unwell